 Meet the New Excel…

-Few would argue the fact that Excel has changed how we all do business.
-It’s easy to understand how we fell in love with it.
+Few would dispute the fact that Excel changed how we all do business.
+It’s easy to understand how companies fell in love with it.
 It boasts several strengths, such as:

 Excel has been excellent for productivity, both personally and professionally.
 Its ability to organize and store incredible amounts of data has been its core value proposition for decades – and it still holds.
 Throw in its ability to help users analyze that data and convert it into colorful charts and graphs.
 It can transform the most introverted bean counter into the most gregarious of graphic designers.